sdpython/sdpython.github.io/doc/experimental-experiment/v0.1.0/_sources/auto_examples/plot_custom_backend_llama_102.rst

  .. code-block:: none

+    creates the model
     moving model and inputs to processor='cuda'

 ..
-GENERATED FROM PYTHON SOURCE LINES 110-112
+GENERATED FROM PYTHON SOURCE LINES 122-124

 Measure of eager mode
 =====================

 ..
-GENERATED FROM PYTHON SOURCE LINES 112-135
+GENERATED FROM PYTHON SOURCE LINES 124-149

 .. code-block:: Python